rifkyariy/ZMoodBot/README.md

 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.
+1. You can use our endpoint REST API to get current expression on image that sended via POST methods, use this endpoint link [Expression Endpoint  API](https://flaskappzm-t2yoqcmfca-et.a.run.app/predict)
+2.
+3.

 <!-- ROADMAP -->